 Specialist nursing for children and young people

-The Specialist Nursing team, based at Seaside View Child Development Centre, is made up of Health Visitors, Nurses and Nursery Nurses.
+The Specialist Nursing team, based at Seaside View Child Development Centre, is made up of specialist nurses, some who are Health Visitors, Nurses or Specialist Early Years practitioners.
 We support families and children and young people aged 0-19 years who have complex needs with developmental difficulties across Brighton & Hove, who are known to Seaside View.
 We work directly with parents to help them understand their child’s difficulties and how best to support their development.
 We aim to promote resilience and consider the impact of the child’s needs on the whole family.

 - What does the Specialist Nursing team do?

 - How do you get a referral to Specialist Nursing?

 - How does Specialist Nursing work with others?

 - Information about you

 We are a flexible and responsive service committed to working in partnership with parents / carers and children as well as other services such as education, social care and voluntary services.
 We offer a range of services including:

 - Emotional support